>>

 Granite City Cup and Madtown Showdown, among many other victories,

-in 2024.
 Of the many non-sanctioned big money races outside of WISSOTA,

 Chad Becker took home Orv's money once again at Dakota State Fair